-The total agricultural water supply requirement for 2016 was estimated to be 2,267 AF.
-The actual applied water includes an additional 10 percent for irrigation efficiency, resulting in a total of 2,494 AF.
-The effective precipitation (i.e., rainwater used by the crop) was 423 AF (Table 10).
-Figure 24 illustrates the estimated crop water requirement for irrigation (plus irrigation efficiency) within the NCMA as calculated by the IDC.
-Figure 24 displays the four identified crop types and their estimated monthly applied water.
-In total, the rotational crops have the highest water supply requirement because they cover the greatest area (see Figure 23) and have the greatest annual ET (Table 9).
+The total agricultural water supply requirements for 2017 was estimated to be 2,536 AF, and the effective precipitation (i.e., rainwater used by the crop) was 450 AF.
+Figure 24 illustrates the estimated crop water requirement in the NCMA as calculated by the IDC, and displays the four identified crop types and their estimated monthly applied water.
+The rotational crops have the highest water supply requirement because they cover the greatest area (see Figure 23) and have the greatest annual ET (Table 11).